Search for Databases by Keyword

 Contains more than 100,000 previously classified and unavailable U.S. Government documents containing information on critical world events, foreign relations, and U.S. policy writings from post-World War II through the 21st century.
 Diverse contents include presidential directives, memos, briefing papers, White House communications, email, confidential letters and more.
 There are also glossaries, chronologies, bibliographies, overviews, and photographs.

 Abstracts and full text of journal articles and non-journal literature (aka ERIC documents or ED documents) selected by the Educational Resources Information Center using the EBSCO interface.
 Future additions to the EBSCO collection may include audio and video materials.

 Provides free public access to official publications from all three branches of the Federal Government - Executive (including departments and agencies), Legislative, and Judicial.
 Service of the United States Government Publishing Office (GPO).
 Formerly named FDsys and GPO Access.

 Human Rights Studies Online is a research database providing comparative documentation, analysis, and interpretation of major human rights violations and atrocity crimes worldwide from 1900 to 2010.
 The collection includes primary and secondary materials across multiple media formats and content types for each selected event, including Armenia, the Holocaust, Cambodia, Bosnia-Herzegovina, Rwanda, Darfur, and more than thirty additional subjects.

-A complete guide to the diverse literature of the left, with an emphasis on political, economic, social and culturally engaged scholarship inside and outside academia.
-A secondary emphasis is on significant but little known sources of news and ideas.
-Covers over 250 periodical publications + many classic texts.
+The Left Index is a guide to the diverse literature of the left, with an emphasis on political, economic, social and culturally engaged scholarship inside and outside academia.
+Includes citations and abstracts (with some full text) and spans from 1982 and earlier to present.

 The Organisation for Economic Co-operation and Development Factbook contains economic, environmental and social statistics for the OECD countries (mostly European) using over 100 different economic indicators.